davidchesnut/sp-general-docs/docs/working-with-the-sharepoint-2013-workflow-services-client-side-object-model.md

 However, to provide backward compatibility, Microsoft retained the legacy model of hosting pre-SharePoint 2013-style workflows within SharePoint by keeping the Windows Workflow Foundation runtime engine.
 Therefore, all workflows created in SharePoint 2010 will still run as expected in a SharePoint 2013 environment.
 In addition, Microsoft included a new activity, **InvokeSharePointWorkflow**, which can be used in a SharePoint 2013 workflow to start an existing workflow in the SharePoint 2010 workflow host that is included in SharePoint 2013.
 This allows you to take advantage of existing workflow investments migrated from previous versions.

-> [!Note]
+> [!NOTE]
-> The  **InvokeSharePointWorkflow** activity is a wrapper for the CSOM method, [StartWorkflow](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.WorkflowServices.InteropService.StartWorkflow.aspx) .
+> The **InvokeSharePointWorkflow**activity is a wrapper for the CSOM method, [StartWorkflow](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.WorkflowServices.InteropService.StartWorkflow.aspx) .